Indiana Flood Insurance

 Some of the most common flood occurrences in Indiana in recent years have been the overflowing of nearby bodies of water.
 When a river or pond overflows, that water spills over and can either seep into the ground or make its way into nearby homes.

-Before the snow melts and rainy season begins, protect your home with an Indiana flood insurance policy.
+Before the snow melts and the rainy season begins, protect your home with an Indiana flood insurance policy.
 You need to act sooner rather than later, too, because it takes 30 days for a policy to go into effect after its purchase date.

 What Flood Insurance in Indiana Covers